-You can also inflate bike tires using this valves with a pneumatic car pump.
+You can also inflate bike tires using these valves with a pneumatic car pump.

-Just make sure that you keep an eye on the pressure reading at all times as inflating via a powered pump can wreck the tire, its inner tube and even the rim, if you aren’t careful.
+Just ensure that you keep an eye on the pressure reading at all times, as inflating via a powered pump can wreck the tire, its inner tube, and even the rim, if you aren’t careful.

-A downside of this valves is that they can open up on their own when they’re at the top of the tire end, thereby letting the air leak over time.
+A downside of these valves is that they can open up on their own when they’re at the top of the tire end, thereby letting the air leak over time.